Physics-50/Module-3/docs/week3.md

 You should make use of the "week 3: data" tab on your Google sheets document to collect your data this week.
 As in the rest of this module, you will be responsible for setting up your own spreadsheet this module but should make sure it is organized so that instructors and graders can easily follow your work.

-**For all of the data analysis you do this week you need to make use of the correction introduced last week to account for the non-planar nature of the sound waves.**

 ### Analysis of Data

-Once you've estimated the speed of sound with uncertainty from each of your 5 images, you should copy the data to the sheet: "week 3: plotting" - look back to the spreadsheets from previous modules for how to link cells between different sheets within the same spreadsheet.
-From there you should plot your measured speed of sound vs. image number.
-You will fit a horizontal line to this data to determine your final value of the speed of sound.
+Once you've measured the effective wavelength with uncertainty from each of your 5 images, you should copy the data to the sheet: "week 3: plotting" - look back to the spreadsheets from previous modules for how to link cells between different sheets within the same spreadsheet.
+From there you should plot the effective wavelength vs. image number.
+You will fit a horizontal line to this data to determine your final value of $$\lambda_{eff}$$.

 ### Image of Apparatus